rittikbasu/hatespeech-detector/README.md

 # Automated Detection of Hate Speech

 Repository for Rittik Basu, Rehmat Irphany, Sanah Saleem, and Shaurya Sood.
-For more information on the project [click here](https://docs.google.com/document/d/1DQqylMDdDANnePqJwtOnycg6JS85KcJbqYFKYoQHI2Y/edit?usp=sharing) to read the report
+For more information on the project read the report [here](https://docs.google.com/document/d/1DQqylMDdDANnePqJwtOnycg6JS85KcJbqYFKYoQHI2Y/edit?usp=sharing)

 ### About the project